MamoruHikari/nextjs-supabase-auth-panel/README.md

-Great start on the README — it's already clear and well-formatted.
-But as you pointed out, it’s missing several **key features** from the task list, especially the functional highlights like table sorting, multi-user actions, admin protections, and edge case handling.

-Here’s an improved version of your README that **covers all requested features** while keeping things clean and readable:

----

 # Next.js + Supabase Auth Panel

 A modern user authentication and management panel built using **Next.js**, **Supabase**, **Material UI**, and **PostgreSQL**.
 This project extends a ready-to-use Next.js + Supabase boilerplate and provides a fully functional admin dashboard to manage users securely and efficiently.